darked89/utils_2019/wiki/doc/naming_rules.md

 * keep the patient/person ID **unchanged** in all the experimental data.

-* if not created by the MAB database system, the patient_id should be:
+* if not created by the in house database system, the patient_id should be:
 2 letters researcher (responsible for the patient sample collection) initial followed by 4 numbers.